Year Represented: 1968

 turns into a vague slide.
 Most of the time, these slides are easily correctable.

-mid-corner should also be minimal (if you're trying to get this car to behave, at least).
-When this car does (and will) try
+mid-corner should also be minimal, if you're trying to get this car to behave, at least.
+When this one does (and will)

-to get sideways, this can be counteracted via countersteer more heavily, but usually it doesn't take much time to
+try to get sideways, such motions can be counteracted via countersteer more heavily, but usually it doesn't take

-get the K-G out of a slide.
-Some folk may try and kill all of this behavior with a limited-slip, but personally, I'm an open-diff
+much time to get the K-G out of a slide.
+Some folk may try and kill all of this behavior with a limited-slip, but personally,

-a limited-slip would quickly become a necessity.
-More power would introduce the possibility of less traction with throttle-induced
+were more power, a limited-slip would quickly become a necessity.
+More power would introduce the possibility of less

 good-looking design!
 I can't help but watch all my replays of this car (even the bad ones) since I love watching it!